 Well, it’s not all that much of a confrontation, to be exact and honest.
-It might look to the inexperienced observer that all of these kitchen appliances are contending for that one sot in your kitchen.
+It might look to the inexperienced observer that all of these kitchen appliances are contending for that one spot in your kitchen.

 That can’t be further from the truth.
 Although they do overlap with some of the things they can do, they are all specialized in their fields.

 There’s also one more thing you should know before we start.
 The thing is, food processors are vastly superior products to blenders and mixers.
-They can do majority of things these two can, plus a bunch of stuff they can’t.
+They can do the majority of things these two can, plus a bunch of stuff they can’t.
 So, what I’ve said in the second paragraph goes the least for food processors and much more for blenders and mixers.
 You can figure out that what I’ve just said was the truth based on the prices.
 Check today’s deals here, on Amazon.

-The pricing for food processors goes through the roof, and you’ll probably have to spend several hundreds dollars in order to have one whether blenders and mixers are relatively cheap machines, as you can see yourself here, on Amazon.
+The pricing for food processors goes through the roof, and you’ll probably have to spend several hundred dollars in order to have one whether blenders and mixers are relatively cheap machines, as you can see for yourself here, on Amazon.
 I know what I usually say, just because something is expensive doesn’t mean it’s good or high-quality.
-Well, that doesn’t apply when you have one sort of products costing thousands more than all the rest, even by the same manufacturer.
+Well, that doesn’t apply when you have one sort of product costing thousands more than all the rest, even by the same manufacturer.
 So, when it comes to food processors it’s not just hype or some marketing mischief but true power.

 Quality may vary, of course, so the main question I’m always asking about food processors is whether they’re worth the money required to purchase them or not.